Mimiirose

-Mimiirose (stylized in all lowercase) is a South Korean girl group under Pocket7 Entertainment.
-The group is composed of seven members: Hyori, Yeonjae, Yewon, Jia, Yunju, Anna, and Yerin.
+Mimiirose (stylized in all lowercase) was a South Korean girl group under Pocket7 Entertainment.
+The group was composed of seven members: Hyori, Yeonjae, Yewon, Jia, Yunju, Anna, and Yerin.
 They officially made their debut on September 16, 2022, with their debut single album Awesome with the lead single, "Rose".
+The group disbanded on April 16, 2026.

 Name

 The group's name, 'mimiirose' is a compound word of mimiimii, meaning beauty and rose. mimiirose means blooming like a gorgeous rose by comparing the petals surrounded by layers to inner and outer beauty.

 History

 Pre-debut activities

 Some members have previously been involved in the entertainment industry prior to joining the group.
 Jia was a contestant on the reality survival show Girls Planet 999, and was eliminated in episode 8, ranking K11, therefore being unable to debut in final debut lineup.
 Yunju was a former A Team Entertainment trainee and was originally a member of BugAboo, but she left the group before the group officially debuted.
 After her departure of the group, she became a contestant on My Teenage Girl but was eliminated in Episode 3.